Malpractice Misdiagnosis

 Malpractice Misdiagnosis Presents Issues as To Cause

 A doctor’s misdiagnosis may result in injury to a patient.
 A patient must have a 50% or better chance of survival or recovery in order to prove causation based upon such a failure.
-However under the loss-of-chance doctrine, if the patient in fact had less than an even chance of survival or recovery then the doctor may be liable for the reduction in that chance.
+Under the loss-of-chance doctrine, if the patient in fact had less than an even chance of survival or recovery then the doctor may be liable for the reduction in that chance.
 This theory is set forth in a legal treatise known as the Restatement of Torts.
 This states that if the doctor’s failure increases the risk of harm then she may be liable to the extent of that increase.

 Not all states recognize the loss-of-chance doctrine.
 It is a legal doctrine with authority behind it.
 It can be pursued in the right case.